johnstevenson/authkey/readme.md

   $server->receive();
 ```

-The library also allows you to build your own client-server implementations or extend the existing classes.
+The library also allows you to build your own client-server implementations using the base `AuthKey` class or extend the existing classes.

 <a name="Installation"></a>
 ## Installation